-You must complete a DMS/EE at UCLA once as an undergraduate student and once as a graduate/professional student.
-(Graduate/Professional students who have completed the session/exam as a UCLA undergraduate need to take the graduate/professional session/exam only if applying for a Grad PLUS Loan.)
+(Note: Graduate/Professional students who have completed Entrance Counseling as a UCLA undergraduate need to take the graduate/professional Entrance Counseling only if applying for a Grad PLUS Loan.)

 - Federal student loans are required by law to provide a range of flexible repayment options including, but not limited to, income-based and income-contingent repayment plans, as well as loan forgiveness benefits that private lenders are not required to provide.

 - Federal direct loans are available to most students regardless of income.
 Other qualification criteria do apply.
 For more information, please visit http://www.studentaid.ed.gov/eligibility.

 - Private student loan lenders can offer variable interest rates that can increase or decrease over time, depending on market conditions.

 - The interest rate on a private loan may depend on the borrower’s and/or co-signer’s credit rating